kasiabulat/corefx/src/System.Text.Json/docs/writable_json_dom_spec.md

 ### Transforming to and from JsonElement

-The API allows users to get a writable version of JSON document from readonly one and vice versa:
+The API allows users to get a writable version of JSON document from a readonly one and vice versa:

-Transforming JsoneNode to JsonElement:
+Transforming JsonNode to JsonElement:
 ```
 JsonNode employeeDataToSend = EmployeesDatabase.GetNextEmployee().Value;
 Mailbox.SendEmployeeData(employeeDataToSend.AsJsonElement());